Snugug/vite-plugin-eleventy/README.md

 The following options are available for configuration; pass them in as an object when instantiating the plugin:

-- `glob` - The glob string or array of globs to use for Eleventy generated files.
-Matched files will be added to Vite's `rollupOptions.input` and deleted when building using Vite.
-Any valid [fast glob](https://www.npmjs.com/package/fast-glob) pattern will work here.
-Defaults to `viteConfig.root + '/**/*.html'`
 - `replace` - Array of arrays representing replacements to be made to a glob'd path to generate an input name for Rollup.
 Internal arrays are in the form of `[find, replace]`.
 Will be passed to `string.replace`.
 Defaults to `[[viteConfig.root, ''], ['/index.html', '']]`

 ## Important Eleventy differences

 - This plugin overrides Eleventy's input and output directories with Vite's root directory configuration.
 If you want to change where files live, you need to change Vite's root.
 This also means your 11ty template and include directories are relative to the Vite root.
 This also means you need to _not_ rely on Vite plugins to set your project root.
-- There is no output 11ty during development.
-During a production build, 11ty generated files will be put into your Vite root directory, then cleaned up once the build is done.
-For this stage, **only HTML output is supported**.
-I know 11ty can output different kinds of files, and maybe that'll be a future enhancement, but for now, only HTML output is supported.
+Further testing will determine if this changes in the future.